rubocode/frontier.nvim/doc/design/approach.md

 ### RATIONALE

-The important thing in the color scheme is not just how it looks on face value.
+The important thing in a colorscheme is not just how it looks on face value.
 While that is also important, as a programmer's editor, it is vital that syntactic nuances are handled elegantly and consistently.
-Successful evolution and durability rest on supporting new languages and new plugins quickly and easily.
+Successful evolution and durability rest on supporting new languages and new plugins quickly and easily maintaining consistency.
 Obviously, highlight groups are the key as all we are doing in the end is choosing colors for the different highlight groups.
 You need to centralize the highlight group profiles and allow the colors